300 Series: Administration

 300.1 - Role of District Administration

 The administrators of the Linn-Mar Community School District have been given a great opportunity and responsibility to manage the district, to provide educational leadership, and to implement the educational philosophy of the district.
 The administrators are responsible for the day-to-day operations of the district.
-In carrying out these operations as licensed by the State of Iowa, the administrators are guided by board policies, the law, negotiated agreements and contracts, the needs of the students, and the needs of the school district community.
+In carrying out these operations the administrators are guided by board policies, the law, the needs of the students, and the needs of the citizens in the school district community.

-It is the responsibility of the administrators and managers, led by the superintendent, to implement and enforce the policies of the school board, to oversee employees, to monitor educational issues confronting the district, and to inform the board about district operations.
+It is the responsibility of the administrators to implement and enforce the policies of the board, to oversee employees, to monitor educational issues confronting the district, and to inform the board about district operations.

 Adopted: 5/97